canan777/canan777/README.md

 <h2 align="center">Hello world🌍I'm Canan🌞</h2>

-💻I'm studying online Web / Mobile (iOS and Android) programming with online React / React Native via Udemig, which provides training in Turkey, Sweden and many parts of the world.
+💻I am taking online React / React Native Web / Mobile (iOS and Android) programming training through Udemig Software and Training Academy, which provides training in Turkey, Sweden and many parts of the world.
 I worked as a Front-End developer and React Developer at Arabuleu in Paris, France.
+I am working at Didiyos Software Company in Sweden.
 I am experienced in software development.
 I have contributed to many projects with more than two years of experience.
-I have mastered HTML, CSS, Javascript web technologies.
+I have a good command of HTML, CSS, Javascript, React/React Native web/mobile technologies.

 👯I am also a classroom teacher who likes to use computers and follows technology.